Template

 ? non hidden prompt2 (y/N)

-option, you will be prompted hidden prompts as well:
+Now if you use the hidden option, you will be prompted hidden prompts as well:

 tps react-component Nav --hidden